Solar power in California: Planned

 South Belridge Oil Field, near Bakersfield, California, a solar EOR facility that is projected to eliminate 376,000 metric tons of carbon emissions.
 It was announced in November 2017 as a joint venture between GlassPoint Solar and Aera Energy.

 In 2012, the Bureau of Land Management gave priority status to 5 solar project proposals in California.
 The 750 MW McCoy Solar Energy Project was proposed by NextEra, though only 1/3 of that wattage was ever installed.
 The remaining development of the project is currently on hold.
 The 100 MW Desert Harvest project has been proposed by enXco.
 The 664 MW Calico Solar Energy Project was redesigned by K Power but later abandoned.

 Generation

-In 2022, California generated 62,414 GWh of solar electricity, making up 30% of the state's annual electricity generation.
-Of this solar energy, 37,237 GWh (59.7%) was from utility-scale PV, 23,094 GWh (37%) was from distributed PV, and 2,083 GWh (3.3%) was from utility-scale thermal.

 The Energy Information Administration (EIA) provides California electricity generation data from 2001.
 Below is a table of annual and monthly utility-scale solar generation, including thermal and PV generation, alongside the percentage of total annual CA energy generation and percentage of all US solar generation.

 Beginning with 2014, the EIA has estimated distributed solar photovoltaic generation and distributed solar photovoltaic capacity.